 - $50–$100 per month

 We recommend feeding your Bombay high-quality cat food that provides all the necessary nutrients needed to stay healthy and happy.
-Remember, they have a long lifespan of up to 20 years, but in order to live a long and healthy life, you’ll need to provide quality nutrition.
+Remember, they have a long lifespan of up to 20 years, but in order to live that long and healthy life, they will need you to provide them with quality nutrition.

 Litter is another item you’ll buy monthly, with various prices and types.
 It may take a little time to find the right litter, but your Bombay cat will help you in making that decision.